fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 - CPU

 These commodities are exchanged fairly and pricing is decided by the ecosystem and network governance in USD.

-This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless, decentralized, and long-term sustainable environment.

 Service providers are rewarded for fulfilling cache requests per bandwidth and by sharing cached data with other peers – as an incentive for a shared economy – therefore the more bandwidth served, the more tokens received.